 (c) Type of Conduct.
-Quid pro quo and hostile environment harassment in housing can be written, verbal, or other conduct and does not require physical contact.
+Quid pro quo and hostile environment harassment in housing can be written, verbal, or other conduct and do not require physical contact.
 Quid pro quo and hostile environment harassment in housing include:

-(1) Verbal harassment, including, but not limited to, epithets, derogatory comments, or slurs;
+(1) Verbal harassment, including epithets, derogatory comments, or slurs;

-(2) Physical harassment directed at an individual, including, but not limited to, assault, impeding or blocking movement, or any physical interference with normal movement;
+(2) Physical harassment directed at an individual, including assault, impeding or blocking movement, or any physical interference with normal movement;

-(3) Visual forms of harassment, including, but not limited to, derogatory posters, cartoons, drawings, writings, or other documents related to membership in a Protected Class.
+(3) Visual forms of harassment, including derogatory posters, cartoons, drawings, writings, or other documents.
 Nothing herein shall be construed to contravene the protections provided by Civil Code sections 1940.4 and 4710;